karthikbhat/karthikbhat.github.io/index.md

 toc_sticky: true
 ---

 Hi, my name is Karthik Bhat.
 I am a technologist, developer and engineering leader.
-I help conceptualize, build and launch products in InfoSec, Privacy and CyberSecurity space.
+I help conceptualize, build and launch products in InfoSec, Privacy, Identity and CyberSecurity space.

 ### More Recent Work
 I led teams that built these technologies: